 The 802.11 WG may deactivate a TG it has formed.
 After the objective of the TG is complete, its charter expires and the TG is deactivated by the WG.
 If the TG has not completed its work within its allotted period of time, the TG can request to be disbanded by the 802.11 WG or request an extension of time.
 The TG may request the WG to deactivate the TG prior to the expiration of the PAR.
 A motion to deactivate a TG requires 75% approval.

-Study Groups
+PAR Study Groups

 Function

-The function of a Study Group (SG) is to complete a defined task with specific output and in a specific time frame.
-Once this task is complete, the function of the SG is complete and its charter expires.
+The function of a PAR Study Group (SG) is to complete a defined task with specific output and in a specific time frame.
+Once this task is complete, the function of the SG is complete, and its charter expires.

 The normal function of a SG is to draft complete PAR and Criteria for Standards Development (CSD) documents (see [rules5]) and to gain approval for them from the 802.11 WG.